Two ERAS Supporting Documents to Tackle Early

 - Letters of Recommendation

 - USMLE and Medical School Transcripts

 Repeat applicants can also benefit from some early planning.
-Even though ERAS now allows you to import your previous year’s Letters of Recommendation and MyERAS Application content, it is not a suggested strategy to rely on last year’s documents to help you apply this year.
+ERAS now allows you to import your previous year’s Letters of Recommendation and MyERAS Application content.
+However, it is not a suggested strategy to rely on last year’s documents to help you apply this year.